 At KDG, our digital marketing team is not a pay-per-performance team.
 We won’t sell you leads or promise you ghostwritten backlinks on obscure websites.
 Instead, think of us as your strategic partners who will work with you to better understand your customers, engage with them, and create the content they want to see.

-When it comes to digital marketing, our team has partnered with clients in healthcare, education, insurance, retail, and more.
+When it comes to digital marketing, our SEO consultants have partnered with clients in healthcare, education, insurance, retail, and more.
 We understand that real success is achieved when traffic, leads, and sales come to you organically.
 So before you buy that next list of leads, contact our team.
 We’ll show you how to make the most of what you already have at your disposal in a way that’s uniquely your own.